frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 He paused.
 The set of his shoulders softened, just slightly.
 As if he carried a private joke, and it warmed him from within.

 “Then you’ll need to learn to place requests like grown students do.
-Hunched over your scrolls doesn’t make them yours.
+Hunching over some scrolls doesn’t just make them yours.
 This isn't a midden.”

 He walked away then.
 Not quickly.
 Not reluctant.
 He moved with the resolve of a draccus deciding to cross a grove.
 A thick silence crept in behind him.
 The sort of hush that settles after something has been stolen, expertly and unfairly, leaving behind no course for the victim to remediate.

 Renner’s eyes flicked up.
 Just for a moment.
-Then back to the ledger, as if nothing had happened.
+Then, back to the ledger, as if nothing had happened.
 As if watching justice slip past had become commonplace, stitched into the quiet rhythm of his days.
 Rules over reason.
 Rules over mercy.
 Always the rules.

-I let my fingers rest on the empty space where "Numbered Names" had been.
+I let my fingers rest on the empty space where “Numbered Names” had been.
 The wood was cool under my skin, the empty space colder still.

 I hadn’t logged the books.
 It was as simple and foolish as that.
 But part of me hadn't wanted anyone knowing what old shadows I was chasing.
 That's the trouble with pride.
 It blinds you to foxes wearing silk smiles.